This Website is not fully compatible with Internet Explorer.

 Testing and Modeling of Polymers for Solid Mechanics Simulations

-Advanced and accurate modelling of time- and temperature-dependent response of thermoplastics, elastomers, TPEs, composites, and foams.
+Advanced and accurate modeling of time- and temperature-dependent response of thermoplastics, elastomers, TPEs, composites, and foams.

 Modern solid mechanics FE codes have built-in, advanced material models that can capture the complex behavior of polymers, including rate-dependent yield, plasticity, creep, stress-relaxation, and anisotropy.
-Designing your part without taking these into account can lead to extra iterations in the design cycle, field failures, or overdesign, costing additional money to manufacture.
+Designing your part without taking these into account can lead to extra iterations in the design cycle, field failures, or overdesign, resulting in greater financial manufacturing costs.

 Using advanced, modern test methods can enable simulation and test engineers to capture all these complex material effects, but measuring the mechanical behavior is the first step.
 Using your data to select and calibrate a material model will enable engineers to predict potential failures earlier in the design.